wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.63 (05-21-2014) =
+* Improvements - We have improved the templates structure, that way we will be able to provide more templates in the future.

 = 1.0.62 (05-21-2014) =
 * New Feature - Yammer Login and Registration method has been added to the Social Connections Options.
 * New Feature - WooCommerce Order Status.
 This new feature allows users to check their order's status through Users Ultra.